NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

 Scaling the tutorial to bigger models
 #####################################

 The above tutorial is a way to get started with RLHF but is not the most optimal performant or convergence configuration.
 When running RLHF fully, we expect around +0.4 to +0.5 on the MT-bench score.
-It is cruical to start with a good SFT model and monitor the response length.
+It is crucial to start with a good SFT model and monitor the response length.